Home › Intelligence › Personnel Accountability › Gardner, Rodney

 Litigation

-- Atlanta Journal-Constitution — multiple investigations and reports on Georgia prison homicides, staff contraband arrests, the Tracey Wise smuggling case, and the Sex Money Murder gang indictment, all referencing Baldwin State Prison.
+- Atlanta Journal-Constitution — Investigations into Georgia prison homicides, staff contraband smuggling (including the Tracey Wise case), and gang activity inside Baldwin State Prison.

 Positions Held